 (Photo: Gregory Payan/AP)

-After an impressive performance over this weekend at EYBL, four-star combo guard and offensive machine DJ Steward from Chicago, Illinois has earned an offer from Archie Miller and the Hoosiers.
+After an impressive performance over a mid-May weekend at EYBL, four-star combo guard and offensive machine DJ Steward from Chicago, Illinois has earned an offer from Archie Miller and the Hoosiers.
 The 6-foot-3 guard plays for Meanstreets (IL) on the Nike EYBL circuit and powerhouse Whitney Young High School.
-He is ranked 106th overall in the 2020 recruiting class according to the 247Sports Composite rankings, and he is the 10th ranked player at his position.
+He is ranked 43rd overall in the 2020 recruiting class according to the 247Sports Composite rankings, and he is the 7th ranked player at his position.

 In the four games he played over this weekend, he finished with the following stat line.